 Election years that see controversial ballot measures or contentious races lead to more complaints filed.
 This can be attributed to the increased publicity surrounding these measures or races, as well as the increased financial activity that occurs when there are staunch supporters from both sides.

 APOC staff continues to prioritize training, auditing, and direct service to the public in its effort to provide more transparency, but to also curtail violations and civil penalties.
 Training efforts combined with service to the public and auditing reports has facilitated more consistent filing and has also resulted in less complaints.

 |A3: Core Service - Examine and compare reports for possible violations of disclosure law.|

 Target #1: Conduct audits of reports submitted under AS 15.13, AS 3.950, AS 24.60, and AS 24.45.

-Analysis of results and challenges: APOC is unable to audit all reports it receives.
-Program reductions to the FY2016 and FY2017 budgets, and the associated loss of personnel, make attaining this goal a challenge.
-Audits for each area of law are unique, certain types of reports take more time than others.
+Analysis of results and challenges: In light of budget reductions and the associated loss of personnel APOC is unable to comprehensively audit every report it receives.
+Instead, staff conducts limited audits of daily filings to identify major deficiencies.
+Auditing for each area of law is unique and certain types of reports take more time than others.
 Specifically, campaign disclosure reports require a review and cross-check of transaction data to ensure compliance.
 Depending on the type and size of the campaign, this can range from a few to thousands of entries.
-Staff will continue to endeavor to audit all reports, but given the current staffing level, comprehensive auditing of all reports is unrealistic.
-2018 data is through September 30.
+Staff will endeavor to fully audit reports as time allows, but given the current staffing level, comprehensive auditing of all reports is unrealistic.
+2019 data is through September 30.